 First off, the world is going to know you have braces.
 As the name suggests, the aligners used with Invisalign® treatment are pretty much invisible.
-Invisalign® is recognized as a leading edge cosmetic orthodontic option.
-They are made from a smooth plastic material that creates a custom fit to the teeth.
+Invisalign® is recognized as a leading-edge cosmetic orthodontic option.
+They are made from a smooth plastic material that creates a custom fit for the teeth.
 This means the person wearing it will know they’re on, but the general public won’t.

 For young people, in this age of social media posts, that’s a real advantage.
 Having straight and beautiful teeth translates to a confident smile.
 Plus, they are removable—so if you want to take them off for an Instagram pic, you can!

 Invisalign® treatment has fast become a well-loved option for transforming smiles.
 But what bites can it help with?
 Invisalign® is not just about straightening teeth.
 It’s not just a cosmetic fix.
 There are other cases it can correct as well.

 If you’re concerned about your bite or the alignment of your teeth, don’t fret.
 We sat down with Dr. Vakilian, Dentist at HealthOne, to cover eight of the cases that Invisalign® treatment can fix.

 Most people have at least a little overbite.
 It’s when your upper teeth overlap with your lower teeth.
 Left untreated, it can wear down the teeth, causing cavities, worn down tooth enamel, and gum disease.
 At worst this condition can lead to pain in your jaw.